-Those in the technical world are very well familiar with the term ‘debugging’ used to find defects and issues in the code.
+Those in the technical world are pretty familiar with the term ‘debugging’, which is used to find defects and issues in the code.
 These errors, mistakes or defects are referred to as ‘bugs’, hence the term ‘debugging’.
-You then understand what corrections you need to make in your code.
+After debugging, one then understand what corrections need to be made in the bugged code.

-Since the timeless Gurbani is the mirror of the mind, we can apply the Divine Wisdom of the Gurbani for debugging the mind at any time — iron out, improve, amend ot change its faulty thinking (Soch, ਬਿਰਤੀ)!
+Since the Gurbani in the Sri Guru Granth Sahib (SGGS) is the mirror of the mind, we can apply the Divine Wisdom of the Gurbani for debugging the mind at any time — iron out its defects, improve it, amend it, change its faulty thinking (Soch, ਬਿਰਤੀ) etc.!
 Consider Baabaa Kabeer’s priceless words:

 - ਪਹਿਲੀ ਕਰੂਪਿ ਕੁਜਾਤਿ ਕੁਲਖਨੀ ਸਾਹੁਰੈ ਪੇਈਐ ਬੁਰੀ ॥ ਅਬ ਕੀ ਸਰੂਪਿ ਸੁਜਾਨਿ ਸੁਲਖਨੀ ਸਹਜੇ ਉਦਰਿ ਧਰੀ ॥੧॥ ਭਲੀ ਸਰੀ ਮੁਈ ਮੇਰੀ ਪਹਿਲੀ ਬਰੀ ॥ ਜੁਗੁ ਜੁਗੁ ਜੀਵਉ ਮੇਰੀ ਅਬ ਕੀ ਧਰੀ ॥੧॥ ਰਹਾਉ ॥ ਕਹੁ ਕਬੀਰ ਜਬ ਲਹੁਰੀ ਆਈ ਬਡੀ ਕਾ ਸੁਹਾਗੁ ਟਰਿਓ ॥ ਲਹੁਰੀ ਸੰਗਿ ਭਈ ਅਬ ਮੇਰੈ ਜੇਠੀ ਅਉਰੁ ਧਰਿਓ ॥੨॥੨॥੩੨॥ : My first wife (here first wife = mind’s first thinking, Soch, inclinations – ਬਿਰਤੀ…) was ugly, of low social status (low quality) and bad character; she was evil in my home and in her parents’ home (i.e., it was neither good for my home nor the Guru).
 My present bride (i.e., my present thinking, Soch, Wisdom, ਬਿਰਤੀ…), is beautiful, wise and well-behaved; I have taken her into my body with Sahaj (Natural State of Being – state of Wisdom…). ||1||It has turned out so well, that my first wife has died (here first wife = mind’s first thinking, Soch, ਬਿਰਤੀ…).
 May she, whom I have now married (i.e., my present thinking, Soch, Wisdom, ਬਿਰਤੀ…), live forever. ||1||Pause|| O Kabeer!
 When the younger bride came (New Divine thinking), the elder one (the previous evil thinking) lost her influence on me.
 The younger bride (new thinking) is with me now, and the elder one (first evil or egoistic thinking) has taken another (husband). ||2||2||32|| (sggs 483).